Centre of the Hungarian County

 Al-Idrisi’s Records of Kovin from the Twelfth Century

 In 1154, Al-Idrisi, an Arab traveller from Sicily, documented three prominent craft and trade centres in the medieval Hungarian region between the Mureș, Tisza, and Danube rivers: Cenad, Kovin, and Timișoara.
-Regarding Kovin, he noted that, along with the town of Bač, it ranks among the most urban settlements, featuring numerous beautiful buildings, a large population, a thriving trade primarily based on agricultural products, and many hamlets (manors) belonging to the settlement.
-Idrisi also mentioned that Kovin hosted well-attended fairs and numerous artisan workshops.
+Regarding Kovin, he noted that, along with the town of Bač, it ranks among the most urban settlements, featuring numerous beautiful buildings, a large population, a thriving trade primarily based on agricultural products, and many hamlets (manors) associated with the settlement.
+Al-Idrisi also mentioned that Kovin hosted well-attended fairs and numerous artisan workshops.
 Archaeological research has confirmed the existence of suburbia close to these fortifications.
-In Kovin’s case, there is evidence of settlement expansion beyond the city walls, particularly in the latter half of the 12th century.
+In the case of Kovin, there is evidence of settlement expansion beyond the city walls, particularly in the latter half of the 12th century.

 Explore nearby fortresses